Burke-Lauenroth-Lab/rSFSW2_tools/README.md

 # Tools to support the development of [rSFSW2](https://github.com/Burke-Lauenroth-Lab/rSFSW2)

-## Note: repository renamed from rSWSFtools to rSFSW2_tools on Feb 23, 2017
+## Note: repository renamed from rSFSW2_tools to rSFSW2_tools on Feb 23, 2017

 All existing information should [automatically be redirected](https://help.github.com/articles/renaming-a-repository/) to the new name.